TelevisaUnivision & reVolver Podcasts Expand Partnership to Increase Monetization of reVolver Content in Mexico

 Leading Hispanic Media Company in North America will handle advertising sales of reVolver's programs and associated social media in Mexico

 DALLAS, Feb.
-24, 2026 /PRNewswire/ -- TelevisaUnivision and reVolver Podcasts today announced the expansion of their strategic partnership beyond the 34% ownership stake that TU already holds in the leading Spanish-Language podcast company in the U.S.
+24, 2026 /PRNewswire-HISPANIC PR WIRE/ -- TelevisaUnivision and reVolver Podcasts today announced the expansion of their strategic partnership beyond the 34% ownership stake that TU already holds in the leading Spanish-Language podcast company in the U.S.

 Under the expanded relationship, TelevisaUnivision will serve as the ad sales representative for reVolver Podcasts in Mexico, providing local market expertise, deep advertiser relationships, and a powerful commercial infrastructure to support reVolver's expansion into the largest Spanish-language advertising market in the world at scale.